pennsignals/pennsignals.github.io/_posts/2017-07-13-challenges-in-predictive-healthcare.md

 categories: healthcare
 ---

-Intro
-    - There are many things we would like to be able to use AI for to help medical decision making
-        - There is an increasing amount of data available to work with
-        - However, this data comes with several unique challenges
-        - This post is the first in a series we're doing on the particular challenges of...
+Here at Penn Medicine, we're developing uses of AI and machine learning to help improve medical decision making.
+As the electronic medical record (EMR) has matured, and it's adoption become widespread, there has been an increasing amount of data available to work with toward this end.
+However, this data comes with several unique challenges -- many of which we have encountered first hand, and others that we expect to face in the near future.
+Some aspects of these are unique to healthcare, while others are applicable to data science more broadly, but with a healthcare spin.
+This post is the first in a series we're doing on the particular challenges presented by medical and healthcare data in machine learning applications, and how we're tackling these challenges head on.

-data science janitorial work
+## Data Science janitorial work

+While far from unique to healthcare, it is widely acknowledged that the so-called ['janitorial' work](https://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html) of data science can be the [most time consuming and least enjoyable](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says) part.

     - EHR data has all kinds of weirdnesses
         - Data from the future
         - Sampling issues